tbroyer/blog.ltgt.net/_posts/2024-11-05-html-event-handlers.md

 And you'd have to actually evaluate both to make sure the attribute value doesn't mess with your evaluated script (think SQL injection but on JavaScript syntax).
 This would mean that each event handler attribute would have to have two hash sources allowed in the `script-src` CSP directive, one of them being dependent on the custom element's implementation of the event handler.

+An alternative would be to use a native event handler for parsing, but then the function would have that native event handler as its [function name](#function-source-text), and you'd have to make sure to use an element associated with the same form (if not using the custom element directly because e.g. you don't want to trigger mutation observers) to get the appropriate variables [in scope](#scope).

 ## Recap: What does it mean for custom event handlers? {#recap}

 As seen above, it's not possible to fully implement event handlers for a custom event in a way that would make it indistinguishable from _native_ event handlers: